NLF and PAVN battle tactics: Sapper organization

 The NVA used special assault troops or sappers for a wide range of missions, sometimes by themselves, or sometimes as spearheads for a main-force echelon.
 The Viet Cong also deployed sappers particularly after Tet Offensive losses had made large-scale attacks hazardous.
-Called dac cong by the Vietnamese, sappers were a force economy measure that could deliver a stinging blow.
+Called đặc công by the Vietnamese, sappers were a force economy measure that could deliver a stinging blow.
 They were an elite group, especially adept at infiltrating and attacking airfields, firebases and other fortified positions.
 About 50,000 men served in the PAVN as sappers, organized into groups of 100–150 men, further broken down into companies of roughly 30–36 men, with sub-divisions into platoons, squads and cells.
 Specialist troops such as radiomen, medics, and explosives experts were also attached.
 Many were volunteers.
 Sappers were often assigned to larger units (regiments, divisions etc.) – carrying out attacks and recon duties, but could also be organized as independent formations.
 Sappers trained and rehearsed carefully in all aspects of their craft and made use of a variety of equipment and explosive devices, including captured or abandoned American munitions.
 Sappers also carried out intelligence missions and could work undercover.
 One of the sappers in the spectacular 1968 Tet Offensive attack against the US Embassy for example, was once a driver to the US Ambassador.